Excerpts from coming article in New Mobility magazine from another happy Redman client.

 What are some of the functions of the chair, besides being able to stand?

-I can do a combination of seating positions, legs partially up with small amount of recline and partial stand (blended stand), or legs straight out and full recline (a horizontal position).
-It also allows me to stand and recline to a bending backwards position (yoga).
+I can do a combination of seating positions, legs partially up with the small amount of recline and partial stand (blended stand), or legs straight out and full recline (a horizontal position).
+It also allows me to stand and recline to a bending backward position (yoga).

 How has it benefited you or not benefited you?
 Has it improved your quality of life, if so, how?

 Sometimes people in wheelchairs are ignored.
 I find when I stand with everyone else I am more included in the conversation.
 The chair is very dependable, one thing I don’t have to worry about, I’m comfortable rolling around on my own.